AnujSinghML/SEGWISE-backend/README.md

    git clone https://github.com/AnujSinghML/SEGWISE-backend.git
    ```

-2. Start the containers: (make sure you are in correct directory for composing the docker image : cd SEGWISE-backend)
+2. Start the containers:
    ```bash
    docker-compose up --build -d
    ```

-3. Access the website at http://localhost:8000/docs in your local machine.
+3. Access the API documentation at http://localhost:8000/docs

+### Live Demo
+You can also try the live demo at [https://bit.ly/segwise_anujsingh](https://bit.ly/segwise_anujsingh)

 ## Architecture

 This webhook delivery service is designed with the following components:

 - **FastAPI REST API**: Provides endpoints for subscription management, webhook ingestion, and status checking
-- **Neon (PostgreSQL) Database**: Stores subscription data and webhook delivery logs
+- **PostgreSQL Database**: Stores subscription data and webhook delivery logs (running in Docker)
-- **Redis**: Used for caching subscription details and as a message broker for Celery
+- **Redis**: Used for caching subscription details and as a message broker for Celery (running in Docker)
 - **Celery Workers**: Processes webhook delivery tasks asynchronously with retry capabilities
 - **Celery Beat**: Schedules periodic tasks such as log cleanup

 ### Key Design Decisions

 - **FastAPI**: Chosen for its high performance, automatic documentation via Swagger UI, and async support
-- **Neon (Cloud PostgreSQL)**: Used for its reliability and ability to handle complex queries for webhook logs
+- **PostgreSQL**: Used for its reliability and ability to handle complex queries for webhook logs
 - **Celery with Redis**: Provides robust task queueing with retry mechanisms
-- **Docker & Docker Compose**: Containerizes all components for easy deployment
+- **Docker & Docker Compose**: Containerizes all components for easy deployment and local development

 ## Database Schema